Ebrahim baronets: Ebrahim baronets, of Bombay (1910)

+The heir apparent is the present holder's son Zulfiqar Ali Currimbhoy Ebrahim (born 1960).
+His heir-in-line is his son Mustafa Ebrahim (born 1985).

 Arms

 "Argent, in base on waves of the sea a Chinese junk sailing to the sinister, in chief also on waves two dhows sailing to the dexter all proper, a chief per pale gules and or, thereon a pale azure, between a rose of the first and a lotus-flower also proper, and charged with a mullet issuant from a crescent above five mullets in crescent also of the first.